How to Open a Bakery in New York

 Step 5: Get New York bakery licenses and permits

-Starting a bakery in New York requires obtaining various licenses and permits to comply with state and local regulations.
+Starting a bakery in New York requires obtaining various New York licenses and permits to comply with state and local regulations.
 Here are just a few different types of licenses that may be required, depending on the nature of your bakery.

 Home-Based Bakery Licenses